24 February 2025

 Foster a Supportive Community

 A sense of belonging can significantly mitigate burnout.
-Organisations can create internal mentoring programmes that pair experienced managers with those who are new or struggling, or establish dedicated forums where managers can share challenges and success stories.
+Create internal mentoring programmes that pair new and experienced managers, or establish dedicated forums where managers can share challenges and success stories.

 Key Metrics to Track